 Over the years I have worked in various settings supporting people in learning to accept themselves and allow themselves to ask for what they need.

-Bereavement counselling involves supporting people to cope with mainly death but really any kind of loss like the loss of health; hope; physical ability; a relationship etc
+Bereavement counselling involves supporting people to cope with death but really any kind of loss like the loss of health; hope; physical ability; a relationship etc

-Through my experience with and specific training in bereavement counselling I gained insight and skills which enabled me to support individuals in their understanding of the grieving process, the exploration of feelings and reactions and support individuals while they are working through their loss and ‘give it a place’.
+Through my experience with and specific training in bereavement counselling, I gained insight and skills which enabled me to support individuals in their understanding of the grieving process, the exploration of feelings and reactions and support individuals while they are working through their loss and ‘give it a place’.

-Counselling experience I gained over the years has involved
+The counselling experience I gained over the years has involved

 BEREAVEMENT & LOSS; UNEMPLOYMENT/ REDUNDANCY; DOMESTIC VIOLENCE; RAPE & SEXUAL ABUSE; ADDICTION; DRUG & ALCOHOL MISUSE; SELF HARM; ANXIETY; DEPRESSION; PHOBIAS; OCD; ANGER & CONFLICT MANAGEMENT; RELATIONSHIP COUNSELLING; HARASSMENT/ BULLYING IN THE WORKPLACE.

 Person-Centred Expressive Art Training

 Diploma in Individual and Group Supervision